umulmrum/holiday/README.md

 If computing holidays for past years, be aware that they may not be accurate.
 All holidays were introduced at some point, so this lib might return holidays for years in which they really were not in existence, as well as omit holidays that haven't been celebrated for a long time.
-This lib aims to be accurate for "recent" years at least, approximately for years after World War II.

 Likewise holidays might of course change in the future.
 Also, Easter date calculation will change in the far future due to astronomical reasons.

-So there is no point in calculating holidays for the year 5000 (but in case you wondered:
-Easter Sunday will be on March 30, 5000).
+This lib aims to be accurate for "recent" years at least, approximately for years after World War II until present.

 Versioning
 ----------

 This library follows Semantic Versioning.
 Everything in the library can be considered the public API except
- - code marked with `@internal`,
+ - code annotated with `@internal`,
  - tests,
  - code that can only be accessed by using reflection (e.g. private methods).